hatgit/forex-gpt/README.md

 # Quickstart guide

-This is a quickstart guide for setting up and running the Forex-Rates OpenAI plugin, which integrates text analysis capabilities with the OANDA API for analyzing currency market data.
+This is a quick start guide for setting up and running the Forex-Rates OpenAI plugin, which integrates text analysis capabilities with the OANDA API for analyzing currency market data.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).

 ## Setup for Mac users